 Au-Pair in Scotland

-An Au-Pair in Scotland becomes more and more attractive to young people!
+The Au-Pair program in Scotland becomes more and more attractive to young people!
 There is a lot to discover in Scotland, the beautiful green country in northern Great Britain.
-Impressive landscapes, mountains, hills and lochs (lakes) take everybody back to the times of highlanders and elves.
-You can find castles and ruins everwhere in Scotland, but especially Glasgow and Edinburgh are worth a visit.
-Bagpipes and kilts are the trade markes of the Scottish culture you can fully explore as an Au-Pair.
+The impressive landscapes, mountains, hills and lochs (lakes) take everybody back to the times of highlanders and elves.
+You can find castles and ruins everywhere in Scotland, but especially Glasgow and Edinburgh are worth a visit.
+Bagpipes and kilts are the trade markets of the Scottish culture you can fully explore as an Au-Pair.

-If you live together with a Scottish family, you will not only get to know the kind of living of Scotland but also improve your English knowledge.
+If you live together with a Scottish family, you will not only get to know the Scottish culture better, but also improve your English knowledge.
 Other benefits are:

 - pocket money paid by the Host Family